Wooden Products Trading License in Dubai: Cost and Requirements

 Costs and Key Financial Considerations

-Licence fees at Dubai South Business Hub Free Zone are competitive when compared to mainland Dubai and many other free zone jurisdictions in the UAE.
-Typical all-in setup costs covering the trading licence, company registration, and a visa package vary depending on the configuration selected, including the number of visas required and whether a physical facility is included.
+License fees at Dubai South Business Hub Free Zone are competitive when compared to mainland Dubai and many other free zone jurisdictions in the UAE.
+Typical all-in setup costs covering the trading license, company registration, and a visa package vary depending on the configuration selected, including the number of visas required and whether a physical facility is included.

 From a tax perspective, free zone entities that qualify under the UAE's corporate tax framework benefit from a zero rate on qualifying income, against the standard 9% corporate tax rate that applies to non-qualifying businesses.
 This makes Dubai South a financially efficient base for wooden products traders who structure their operations correctly.